PlaceOS/docs/how-to/add-domain.md

       - Usually the folder path where the application resides but capitalized i.e. `Backoffice`
    - `Scopes`: Leave this blank
    - `Skip Authorizaiton`: Check the box to set this to `true`
-   - `Login URL`: The location that users are redirected to after completing authentication.
+   - `Login URL`: The location that users are redirected to after completing authentication
       - This will generally be something like `https://<domain>/<application path>/oauth-resp.html`

 ![Add Application](./assets/add_application.png)